The Beginner's Guide To Modern Persona

 Tip 9 (continued): There’s a few more ailments in Persona 5 Royal, but they are only in specific battles and I don’t want to spoil them.
 The ones I detailed are the ones you’ll primarily encounter with a bit of information about what they do.
 Be sure to come back to this page if you need a reference, as memorizing all of them can be tough.

 There’s a few more I could go over but I think I’ve covered the big ones.
 Now that we’re done with more general tips and tricks, it’s time to cover game-specific tips.
-As mentioned earlier, I’ll stick to only Persona 5 Royal for now, but be sure to bookmark this guide for Persona 4 Golden and Persona 3 Portable guidance when they launch on January 19th, 2023!
+As mentioned earlier, I’ll stick to only Persona 5 Royal for now followed by Persona 3 Portable and Persona 4 Golden!

 Tips For Persona 5 Royal - Part of a Complete Breakfast